DanWizard/OrganizationalChartApp/README.md

+# OrganizationalChartApp

-# Overview
+### Overview

 This is a fully resoponsive, single page, React application utilizing a Ruby on Rails backend API.
-This application is meant to display the heiarchal realationships found in an organization.
+This application is meant to display the heiarchal realationships found in a **single** organization.

-## Setup
+### Setup

 To build rails backend API run: